MashymAli/Youtube-Video-Downloader/README.md

 **Backend:** Python Flask

 ### Requirements:
-* Make sure you have python 3.6 on your system.
+* Make sure you have python 3.6 or above on your system.
 * Install all the pacakges mentioned in requirements.txt file and this project will run just fine.

 ### Screenshot: